Alkaline Water on the Dr Sebi Diet

 Make sure you buy spring water that has been bottled at source.

-This means that the water has literally been bottled at or near the spring which it comes from, and not pumped through miles of pipelines, become polluted or processed.
+This means that the water has literally been bottled at or near the spring which it comes from, and is not processed or pumped through miles of pipelines becoming polluted.

 Alkaline Ionized Water